RAKWireless/node-red-nodes/node-red-contrib-libgpiod/README.md

 - **/dev/gpiochip?**

-  The gpiochip Device # - You can execute 'sudo gpiodetect' to see gpiochip num.
+  The gpiochip Device # - You can execute `sudo gpiodetect` to see gpiochip num.

 - **GPIO port**